With China Tourist Visa Resumed,

 2) Shigatse - Tingri - Everest Base Camp (363km; Good G318 Friendship Highway)

-Leaving Shigatse, the road condition remains to be perfect since we continue to follow G318 Friendship Highway until we reach the Tingri County after 243 km’s drive.
-This also means the majority part of the roads from Lhasa to Everest Base Camp is under an ideal condition.
+Leaving Shigatse, the road conditions remain perfect since you continue to follow G318 Friendship Highway until you reach Tingri County after a 243 km drive.
+This also means the majority of the roads from Lhasa to Everest Base Camp are in ideal driving condition.

 Shigatse to EBC Road ConditionAsphalt winding mountain road from Tingri to Everest Base Camp